The business benefits of a cloud office

 - Yammer for employee engagement

-What cloud migration involves
+What does cloud migration involve?

 Cloud office migration can take several forms depending on the legacy source system the business is migrating from and the new target cloud office solution that it is migrating to.
-Perhaps there is a need to migrate from an on-premises solution to a cloud office solution, or even from one cloud office to suite to another.
+Perhaps there is a need to migrate from an on-premises solution to a cloud office solution, or even from one cloud office suite to another.

 As cloud office suites mature, some projects even deal with converging or splitting up cloud office tenants due to a merger or acquisition.
-However, regardless of where an organisation intended to move from or to, the process of moving content and data from source to target can present several complexities.
+However, regardless of where an organization intended to move from or to, the process of moving content and data from source to target can present several complexities.

 How to get the most out of your cloud migration project

-Of course, the size, scale and technical aspects involved in such migration projects are going to differ based on your specific business requirements and to ensure success, you would need to consider:
+Of course, the size, scale, and technical aspects involved in such migration projects are going to differ based on your specific business requirements, and to ensure success, you would need to consider:

 - Ensuring all business content is easily discoverable so that users do not find it difficult to locate their work in the new cloud office.

-- Defining administrative processes that are comprehensible for users to follow when they start working in the new cloud office, such as ongoing platform governance, integrating third-party software applications and cross-platform shifts.
+- Defining administrative processes that are comprehensible for users to follow when they start working in the new cloud office, such as ongoing platform governance, integrating third-party software applications, and cross-platform shifts.

 - Providing clear and comprehensible training to users to ensure everyone adopts and follows the new cloud office effectively and efficiently.